-An Administrator may take immediate, interim disciplinary action at any time by suspending a student from classes, from the campus, or otherwise alter the status of a student when a student's behavior, actions, or continued presence may constitute a significant danger to the student, the College community, or College property or if the student is facing allegations of serious criminal activity.
+An administrator may take immediate, interim disciplinary action at any time by suspending a student from classes, from the campus, or otherwise alter the status of a student when a student's behavior, actions, or continued presence may constitute a significant danger to the student, the College community, or College property or if the student is facing allegations of serious criminal activity.
 An immediate, interim suspension remains in effect until the conclusion of the disciplinary process or the student is notified otherwise in writing.
 Prior to suspension of a student, the authorized administrator will give the student verbal notice of the alleged violation and an opportunity to provide an immediate response to the allegation.
-The Administrator will immediately file a Misconduct Report of the alleged student conduct violation with the Vice President of Student Services.
+The administrator will immediately file an Incident of Concern Report of the alleged student conduct violation with the vice president of student services.
 Interim disciplinary actions may include:

-- (a) Holds on student records, registration, new financial aid awards or transcripts. - (b) Disciplinary removal from class, offices, College activities, clinical sites or any NICC related facility. - (c) Interim suspension from the College.
-Causes for interim suspension include, but are not limited to, the following: - 1.
+- (a) Holds on student records, registration, new financial aid awards or transcripts. - (b) Disciplinary removal from class, offices, College activities, clinical sites or any NICC related facility.

+- (c) Interim suspension from the College.Causes for interim suspension include, but are not limited to, the following: - 1.
 An attempt of bodily harm to anyone on College property. - 2.
-Illegal possession, use, sale or purchase of drugs on any College property.

-- 3. Use or possession of firearms, ammunition, dangerous weapons, substances, or materials (except as expressly authorized by the College); or bombs, explosives, or explosive, incendiary devices prohibited by law. - 4.
-Destruction or theft of College property or another person's personal property. - 5.
-Possession of intoxicating beverages on College property or entering College property intoxicated. - 6.
+Illegal possession, use, sale or purchase of drugs on any College property. - Use or possession of firearms, ammunition, dangerous weapons, substances, or materials (except as expressly authorized by the College); or bombs, explosives, or explosive, incendiary devices prohibited by law. - Destruction or theft of College property or another person's personal property. - Possession of intoxicating beverages on College property or entering College property intoxicated. - 6.
 Any activities causing a major disruption or disturbance. - 7.
-Extreme verbal harassment or abuse of anyone on College property. - 8.
-A violation of the Student Conduct Code which the Administrator considers a serious violation.
+Extreme verbal harassment or abuse of anyone on College property. - A violation of the Student Conduct Code which the administrator considers a serious violation.

-A student who receives an immediate, interim suspension may request a meeting with the Vice President of Student Services (or designee) to demonstrate why an interim suspension is not merited.
+A student who receives an immediate, interim suspension may request a meeting with the vice president of student services (or designee) to demonstrate why an interim suspension is not merited.
 This meeting may be held off College property or by phone and regardless of the outcome of this meeting, the College may proceed with the scheduling of a Conduct Disciplinary Hearing.